 Top 11 goal setting mistakes to avoid

-Here are the most common goal setting mistakes with tips on how to overcome them.
+Here are the 11 most common goal setting mistakes to avoid.

 Goal setting mistake 1.
 Setting unrealistic goals

 When you set goals that are unrealistic, and fail to achieve them, it can affect your confidence, self-esteem and motivation.
 Not reaching your goals can make you feel frustrated, guilty, disappointed and frustrated.

 If you want to achieve your goals, start by building up your goal achievement muscle.
 Start small and set goals you can actually achieve.
 Achieving goals, however small, builds motivation and momentum.